 5. Alternatively, You Can Also Add a Little Distilled White Vinegar to the Mix

-Before there were fancy oven-specific cleaners, there was vinegar and its good friend baking soda.
+Before fancy oven-specific cleaners, there was vinegar and its good friend baking soda.
 If you’d rather use an inefficient and non-chemical cleaning agent, we’ve got you covered.
-Simply make a paste with vinegar and baking soda, then scrub it on the walls of your oven.
+Simply make a paste with equal parts vinegar and baking soda, then scrub it on the walls of your oven.
 Another simple hack is to boil a pot of water, add a healthy amount of vinegar, place it in your oven and close the door.
 About 45 minutes later, open the door, remove the pot and begin the cleaning process.
 You’ll notice the grime is much easier to remove after letting the water and vinegar mixture cool in the oven.

 6. Make Sure You Have a Good Concentrated Cleaner and Degreaser